 More information about China is available from the Department of State and other sources, some of which are listed below:

 The annual Country Reports on Human Rights Practices – the Human Rights Reports – cover internationally recognized individual, civil, political, and worker rights, as set forth in the Universal Declaration of Human Rights and other international agreements.
 The U.S. Department of State submits reports on all countries receiving assistance and all United Nations member states to the U.S. Congress in accordance with the Foreign Assistance Act of 1961 and the Trade Act of 1974.
-Click here for the 2019 China-specific report in: English, for the 2020 Hong Kong-specific report in: English, for the 2020 Macau-specific report in English, and for the 2020 Tibet-specific report in: English.
+Click here for the 2020 China-specific report in: English, for the 2020 Hong Kong-specific report in: English, for the 2020 Macau-specific report in English, and for the 2020 Tibet-specific report in: English.

 The report covers developments in countries in which acts of terrorism occurred, countries that are state sponsors of terrorism, and countries determined by the Secretary to be of particular interest in the global war on terror.
 As provided in the legislation, the report reviews major developments in bilateral and multilateral counterterrorism cooperation as well.
 Click here for the 2019 China-specific report in: English.